On this page:

 In order to qualify for the Master of Science degree, candidates must fulfill the requirements of the Graduate School, complete 18 credit hours of course work and a minimum of 12 credit hours of thesis research, submit an acceptable thesis, and pass a written or an oral examination.
 Students will normally concentrate in one of the following areas: analytical, environmental, inorganic, organic, physical or polymer chemistry, or chemical education.

-View Master of Science in Chemistry program information and degree requirements in the University Catalog.
+View Master of Science in Chemistry program information and degree requirements in the Academic Catalog.

 To apply to the Chemistry Graduate Program, follow the process on the Wright State Graduate School page.
 A graduate student that applies for admittance to the Chemistry - Master of Science Program is automatically in consideration for a Department of Chemistry Graduate Teaching Assistantship.